 Consistency is Key with your Redbone Coonhound Puppy

-Consistency is the secret weapon to ensuring the chewing stops on your items and continues on the puppy’s items.
+Consistency is the secret weapon to ensuring the chewing stops on your items and continues on the puppy’s things.
 It is not a good idea to make your puppy’s toys old clothing because it cannot distinguish a raggedy shirt from your favorite jeans.
-As the owner of a Redbone Coonhound, lay down strict rules and follow them through religiously.
-Once your puppy has learned what it is allowed to chew and what it is not allowed to chew, you will no longer come home to find your yard or house a demolition zone.
+As the owner of a Redbone Coonhound lay down strict rules and follow them through religiously.
+Once your puppy has learned what it is allowed to chew and what it is not allowed to eat, you will no longer come home to find your yard or house a demolition zone.